Coarse-Grained Boltzmann Generators: Background and Preliminaries

 \subsection{Coarse-Graining and Potentials of Mean Force}

-Coarse-graining reduces dimensionality by mapping atomistic configurations $\mathbf{r}\in\mathbb{R}^n$ to a lower-dimensional set of collective variables (CVs), or \emph{beads}, $\mathbf{R}\in\mathbb{R}^N$ ($N\ll n$), typically selected to capture the slow degrees of freedom, via a mapping $\mathbf{R}=\Xi(\mathbf{r})$.
-From a \emph{bottom-up} perspective~\cite{Noid2008,jinBottomupCoarseGrainingPrinciples2022}, the goal of coarse-graining is to define a suitable set of CG variables and parameterize an effective potential such that the CG model reproduces the marginal equilibrium distribution of the underlying atomistic system:
+Coarse-graining maps atomistic configurations $\mathbf{r}\in\mathbb{R}^n$ to a lower-dimensional set of collective variables (CVs), or \emph{beads}, $\mathbf{R}\in\mathbb{R}^N$ with $N\ll n$, through a mapping $\mathbf{R}=\Xi(\mathbf{r})$.
+The CG variables are typically chosen to retain the slow degrees of freedom.
+In \emph{bottom-up} coarse-graining~\cite{noid2008multiscale,jinBottomupCoarseGrainingPrinciples2022}, the objective is to construct an effective CG potential such that the CG model reproduces the marginal equilibrium distribution of the atomistic system:

 This marginal distribution admits a Boltzmann form,

 where the effective energy $U(\mathbf{R})$, known as the \emph{potential of mean force}, is defined up to an additive constant as